12. Data frames#

 .

-It is no longer the case for many of them.
+It is no longer the case.

 class(iris[["Species"]])